 Alzheimer’s is a disease that causes dementia.
 It is the most common cause of dementia, accounting for about two-thirds of cases in older people.

-Although often thought of as a disease of older people, around 4% of people with Alzheimer’s are under 65.
+Although often thought of as a disease of older people, around 4% of people with Alzheimer’s disease are under 65.

 This is called early-onset or young-onset Alzheimer’s.
 It usually affects people in their 40s, 50s and early 60s.